samuelwstout/phase-4-sample-project-backend/NOTES.md

 - Musician has many Contractors through Jobs
 - Musician has many Jobs
 - Musician has many Applications
-- Musician has many Jobs through Applications
+- Musician has many Jobs through Applications <br>

 - Jobs belongs to Musician
 - Jobs belongs to Contractor
 - Job has many Applications
-- Job has many Musicians through Applications
+- Job has many Musicians through Applications <br>

 - Application belongs to Musician
-- Application belongs to Job
+- Application belongs to Job <br>

 - Contractor has many Musicians through Jobs
 - Contractor has many Jobs